DmitryAlCh/mypage/_posts/2022-20-07-linux-commands.md

 > !640:p
 dpkg -l | tail -n +6 | grep -E 'linux-image-[0-9]+'
 ```
-Now it will become the last entered command, so can hit `UP` arrow to edit it.
+Now it will become the last entered command, so can hit `UP` or `fc` arrow to edit it.

 #### Purging old kernels.
 Sometimes You can't `sudo apt-get upgrade` anymore it gives some error.